elmerfer/RAPInetMHCpan/README.md

 ### Before the installation of netMHCpan and netMHCIIpan
 Please be sure that you have the right shell to run netMHCpan and netMHCIIpan.
 They both use the "tcsh", a Unix based shell compatible with cshel (a shel to run c code).

-## Installation of the library RAPInetMHCpan
+## Installing the netMHCpan and netMHCIIpan softwares
 ### Check if the appropriate C shell is installed in your machine
 To verify if you have it in your machine, please type from a console terminal the following command 'tsch --version'